Admission to the Boarding House

 Flexi-boarding enables pupils to board regularly for one night per week or more (consecutive nights are preferred).
 Flexi-boarding allows a boarder to pursue regular out of school activities that end late (sporting or musical, for example) but guarantees a bed place throughout the term.
 Flexi-boarding is an excellent stepping stone to full boarding, either here at St John’s or at Senior School level.

 Parents are able to book flexi-boarding on a termly basis, as long as there are free spaces in the boarding house.
-Flexi-boarding is charged for either two-night weekly or three-night weekly stays.
+Flexi-boarding is charged for either one-night, two-night or three-night weekly stays.
 Full boarding has priority over flexi-boarding; if a flexi-boarding bed will not be available for the following term, the school will give 28 days’ notice to that effect.

 Temporary Weekly Boarding